California to drop social distancing requirements in June

 SACRAMENTO, Calif.
 (AP) — California no longer will require social distancing and will allow full capacity for businesses when the state reopens on June 15, the state's top health official said Friday.

+“We’re at a place with this pandemic where those requirements of the past are no longer needed for the foreseeable future,” Secretary of California Health and Human Services Dr. Mark Ghaly said.

-State health director Dr. Mark Ghaly said that dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions next month.
+He said dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions next month.
+The state of nearly 40 million people has administered nearly 35.5 million vaccine doses, he said, and more than three-quarters of residents over age 65 have received at least one dose.

+“Vaccines are widely available, and we’re proud of where we are,” Ghaly said.

-“Something very important happens on June 15 In California,” Ghaly said.
-“We are now at a point, given our metrics that we’ve been watching, that California is at a place where we can begin to talk about moving beyond the blueprint,” the state's color-coded, four-tier system that that has restricted activities based on each county’s virus prevalence.
+“Something very important happens on June 15 in California” when the state ends its color-coded four-tier system that restricts activities based on each county’s virus prevalence, he said.

+Limits on how many people can be inside businesses at any one time, “which have been a hallmark” of the safety plan, will disappear, he said.
+“There will no longer be (physical distancing) restrictions for attendees, customers and guests in business sectors,” Ghaly said.

 That won't mean an abrupt end to wearing masks, he said, but it will mean the state will adjust its guidelines to correspond to national guidelines.

-Last Monday, California officials had said they will wait until mid-June to follow the U.S. Centers for Disease Control and Prevention new mask guidelines that say it’s safe for fully vaccinated people to skip face coverings and social distancing in virtually all situations.
+Officials already announced this week that they would wait until mid-June to follow the U.S. Centers for Disease Control and Prevention's new mask guidelines that say it’s safe for fully vaccinated people to skip face coverings and social distancing in virtually all situations.
 The federal guidelines state that everyone should still wear masks in crowded indoor locations such as airplanes, buses, hospitals and prisons.

 California’s workforce regulators are separately developing safety rules that will continue to apply to employers, Ghaly said.

+The state will still require vaccine verification or negative test results within 72 hours for indoor events with more than 5,000 attendees.
+But Ghaly said that verification can be “by self-attestation” with details to come from health officials on how that process will work.

-The state will still recommend that organizers of outdoor events with more than 10,000 people require that attendees provide verification that they have been vaccinated or have tested negative for the coronavirus.
-Those who can’t or don’t provide the verification should be encouraged to wear masks, Ghaly said.
+State officials will also recommend that organizers of outdoor events with more than 10,000 people require attendees to provide verification that they have been vaccinated or have tested negative for the coronavirus.
+Those who can’t or don’t provide the verification should be encouraged by organizers to wear masks, Ghaly said.

-The state will require vaccine verification or negative test results for indoor events with more than 5,000 attendees, but Ghaly said that can be “by self-attestation” with details to come from health officials on how that process will work.

-That means no more discouraging travel unless there are certain countries where visiting is not advised, and no more voluntary quarantines when people return to California.
+That means travel will not be discouraged except in cases of countries where visiting is not advised.
+Voluntary quarantines for people returned to California will also be dropped.

+“We have weathered the storm, and I am hopeful that this finally signals our return to normalcy,” Barger said.

-California was the first state to issue a statewide shutdown as the virus emerged in March 2020 and at the start of 2021 it was the nation’s epicenter for the disease.
-Nearly 63,000 people have died from the virus in California, the most in any state in the nation.
+California was the first state to issue a statewide shutdown as the virus emerged in March 2020 and it was the nation's epicenter for the disease at the start of 2021.
+More than 61,000 people have died from the virus in California, the most in any state in the nation.

-Gov. Gavin Newsom, a Democrat, and state health officials have said for weeks they expected to generally lift most business and social restrictions by June 15.
-Ghaly said the state remains on track to do so just months after the worse surge abated.
+Gov. Gavin Newsom, a Democrat, has said for weeks that the state expected to generally lift most business and social restrictions by June 15.

-The state of 40 million people has administered nearly 35.5 million vaccine doses, and more than three-quarters of residents over age 65 have received at least one dose, he said.

-“Vaccines are widely available and we’re proud of where we are,” Ghaly said.
+“I think our shared objective has always been to get the economy open as quickly as we can by safely doing so,” said Dee Dee Myers, director of the Governor’s Office of Business and Economic Development.
+Newsom faces a recall election this fall driven in large part by those frustrated with his restrictions during the pandemic.

+“Restrictions around eating and drinking, open bars, buffets, things like that will all go away,” she said.
+People can now also plan with certainty for weddings, conventions and large sporting events, “so that was a really important milestone as we move forward and try to accelerate the reopening and accelerate economic activity.”

-On some days, newly reported infection cases have fallen below 1,000 and there currently are just over 1,300 people in hospitals with the virus.
+On some recent days, newly reported infections in California have fallen below 1,000 and there are currently just over 1,300 people hospitalized with the virus.
+The state's current positivity rate is just 1%.

 “We haven’t enjoyed that level since the very early months and weeks of the pandemic,” Ghaly said.

-Note: This story has been corrected to say that more than 61,000 people have died from the coronavirus in California, not nearly 63,000.